Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra: Simultaneous upper triangularization

 The following is an easy consequence of Lemma~22 of~\cite{DSZ15}. \begin{lemma} If $S\in\Mcal$ and if $S$ is upper triangular with respect to the net $(q_t)_{0\le t\le 1}$, then

 \end{lemma} \begin{proof} By Lemma~22 of~\cite{DSZ15}, we have

 where $\Delta$ is the Fuglede--Kadison determinant.
 Thus, the Brown measures agree. \end{proof}

 We now turn to the setting of Theorem~\ref{thm:simultut}.
 Let $\rho$ be a continuous spectral ordering as in~\eqref{eq:rho} and let $\Dc$ be the associated abelian von Neumann algebra as in~\eqref{eq:D}.
 By adjusting $\rho$, if necessary, we may, without affecting the algebra $\Dc$, assume $\nu_T(\{\rho(0)\})=0$ and for convenience we do so.
-Then $\Dc$ can be identified with $L^\infty([0,1],\sigma)$ for a Borel probability measure $\sigma$ on $[0,1]$, so that the restriction of $\tau$ to $\Dc$ is given by integration with respect to $\sigma$ and so that each $q_t$ is identified with the indicator function of the interval $[0,t]$.
-We have
+As described in the preamble to Lemma~\ref{lem:spfill}, from the measure $\nu_T$ we obtain a probability measure $\sigma$ on $[0,1]$ satisfying, for all $t\in[0,1]$,